DOSull/Spatial-Data-Science/README.md

 **NOTE: materials are constantly being updated.
 For lab instructions in particular, check that any page you are working from has the heading Geog 315 T2 2020 at the top before working on it!**

 # Geog 315 Advanced Geographic Information Systems
 This course looks at the more advanced aspects of geographic information systems (GIS).
 There is a particular emphasis on open source tools and on approaches to doing geospatial analysis in code using *R* as these are becoming increasingly important in science and other workplace settings.
-The major assessment component of the class is a group project which gives students an opportunity to explore particular methods and topics of interest to themselves, and also to develop teamwork and project planning skills.
+The major assessment component of the class is a mini-project exercise which gives students an opportunity to explore methods and topics of interest to themselves, and also to develop confidence exploring and present results from the analysis of spatial data using a modern literate programming approach.

 It is expected that students will have completed [GEOG 215](https://www.wgtn.ac.nz/courses/geog/215/2020/offering?crn=25033), [GEOG 415](https://www.wgtn.ac.nz/courses/geog/415/2020/offering?crn=25033) or an introductory course in GIS at another institution.